FredKSchott/snowpack/www/_template/guides/svelte.md

 - Enabling Hot Module Replacement (HMR)
 - Connecting your favorite tools

 Prerequisites: Snowpack is a command line tool installed from npm.
 This guide assumes a basic understanding of Node.js, npm, and how to run commands in the terminal.
-Knowledge of React is not required, Snowpack is a great way to learn Svelte!
+Knowledge of Svelte is not required, Snowpack is a great way to learn Svelte!

-> 💡 Tip: if you want to jump to the end to see a full featured React setup, the [Create Snowpack App Svelte template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) comes with everything you'll learn in this guide plus other useful tools.
+> 💡 Tip: if you want to jump to the end to see a full featured Svelte setup, the [Create Snowpack App Svelte template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) comes with everything you'll learn in this guide plus other useful tools.

 ## Getting started